asanzribas/Customer-Segmentation-and-Churn-Prediction/README.md

 ![image](https://github.com/asanzribas/Customer-Segmentation-and-Churn-Prediction/assets/143028834/bb01f3b4-d1c9-41be-bcb0-4a2fc95e486d)

 Considering the impact of false negatives highlights the urgency of developing retention campaigns.
-Under the current scenario, a 50% recall rate is needed to don't loose money.
+Under the current scenario, a 50% recall rate is needed to avoid loosing money.
 Considering both adjusted Net Income and ROI with the impact of opportunity costs, an 80% recall rate is the optimal point.

 However, the higher the retention conversion rate (assumed to be 35% in this scenario), the more incentive the business will have to take risks and target more members whereas the opposite is true if the retention conversion rate is assumed to be lower.